OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-07/README.md

 ...
 PLAY RECAP *************************************************************************************************************************
 10.8.0.206                 : ok=14   changed=4    unreachable=0    failed=0    skipped=8    rescued=0    ignored=0
-10.8.0.209                 : ok=14   changed=4    unreachable=0    failed=0    skipped=8    rescued=0    ignored=0
+10.8.0.41                  : ok=14   changed=4    unreachable=0    failed=0    skipped=8    rescued=0    ignored=0
 ```

 We need to find out what the public IP addresses for the targets are, knowing
-that 2 of the 3 of them are our webservers.
+that 2 of the 3 of them are our web servers.

 On our laptop, go to the `lesson-04` directory and pull up the Terraform output again.